The Open Road Tour: Tour dates

-The Open Road Tour took place in February and March 1998, and was Barlow's first solo tour in Europe and the UK.
+The Open Road Tour took place in February and March 1998, and was Barlow's first solo tour in Europe.
 The first show at Symphony Hall sold out within two hours.

 Ticket sales at a subsequent show at the National Exhibition Centre were poor, with only half of the tickets sold after being on sale for 17 months.
 The show was originally scheduled for November 1998, but was postponed twice and finally went ahead in December 1999.
 Barlow's record company, RCA Records, claimed that the cancellations were to allow Barlow to work on his album.

 Reception

 The tour was received well by Lynne Robertson of The Herald, who described it as "one of the best all-round live shows of 1998" and noted that Barlow "appeared entirely at home as the man in the spotlight, demonstrating a humble and wholly likable stage persona during the 90-minute show which clearly illustrated his immense musical talents, encompassing soul, pop and rock roots with a tinkling of jazz thrown in for good measure."

 Writing for The Scotsman, Gareth McLean likened the show to "being at a really bad wedding."
 McLean, however, noted that Barlow's "charmlessness and bland tunes" did not seem to bother the crowd.